 Wax-Beeswax is a great tool to have in your mending bag.
 Coat the thread with beeswax, and it helps to keep from tangling, and to ease the thread through multiple layers of fabric easier.

-Thread-I use secondhand thread for most of my projects.
-I like crochet cotton, or perle cotton.
+Thread-I use secondhand thread for many of my mending projects.
+Here, I used crochet cotton.

 Scissors-any old scissors will work, but I prefer to use a small pair of snips.

 Fabric-For lining the underside of the thread-bare jeans.
-Cotton is best for this, because it doesn't add much bulk to the jeans.
+Cotton works well for this, because it allows for a little stretch, but doesn't add much bulk to the jeans.
 Cut the patch so that it is an inch or 2 larger than the worn area on all sides.